tum-ewk/ficus/README.md

 ## Get started

-Once installation is complete, [download](https://github.com/yabata/ficus/archive/master.zip) or [clone](#git) this repository to a directory of your choice.
+Once installation is complete, [download](https://github.com/yabata/ficus/archive/master.zip) or clone with [Git](#git) this repository to a directory of your choice.

 ### [Run from Excel](https://ficus.readthedocs.org/en/latest/tutorial.html#run-from-excel)
 1. Run `ficus.py` (by double clicking or open with python).
 Continue with `y`.
 This will copy the `ficus.py` to `..\Lib\site-package` folder so python can find it and install pyomo if not yet installed.